Applicability of the Student Rules, policies and procedures

 Requirements of students on probation

-14.(1) Subject to (2), students who have been assigned a progress status of 'On Probation' must repeat all units that they have previously attempted in that year of the course.
+15. Students who have been assigned a progress status of 'On Probation' must repeat all units that they have previously attempted in that year of the course, in which they have a mark of less than 60 per cent.

-15.(1) Students may apply for a period of approved leave in accordance with the University Policy on Approved Leave.
+16.(1) Students may apply for a period of approved leave in accordance with the University Policy on Student Enrolment.

 (2) Following a period of approved leave of less than two years, students retain credit for all units previously passed.